EinsteinOmics/EinsteinOmics.github.io/_pages/omics-workshop2024.md

 Special thanks to Dr. John Greally and Dr. Deyou Zheng for their time and efforts in helping pull this together!

+Special thanks to the Einstein Student Governing Board for supporting this workshop!